ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

   <p>You should try this</p>
 </alert>
 ```
 That works and adds some visual value, but it's not the right way to design a component.
-Let’s get an icon without leaving it up to the implementer:
+Let's get an icon without leaving it up to the implementer:
 ```html
 <alert type="success">
   <p>You should try this</p>